-Issue Key Risk Mitigation Measures Climate Change • Establishing policies and goals for greenhouse gas management to improve energy efficiency, including the selection of technologies that reduce greenhouse gas emissions Setting up the Climate Change Committee and including climate change management as one of the key performance indicators for the CEO and senior management in all relevant business units Setting up a Task Force on Climate-related Financial Disclosure (TCFD) with an aim to disclose climate-related information based on the TCFD framework by 2023 Production Waste Announcing the Waste Management Policy as practice guidelines for all business units Management • Focusing on waste minimization by conserving, reducing, reusing, recycling, recovering waste, using waste as fuel to reduce the amount of waste going to incineration or • Establishing waste management standards in line with international practices and the requirements of each operating country Land Utilization and Announcing the Biodiversity Policy Biodiversity • Developing a mining plan carefully to minimize the impacts on geographic conditions, biodiversity, and ecosystems by including a mine closure plan from the beginning of • Conducting biodiversity risk assessment annually and use the results as an input for rehabilitation planning to minimize the biodiversity impacts Water Resources Utilization Announcing the Water Policy to define the scope and objectives of the Company's water management, including collection and reporting of water utilization data Measuring water quality before discharge into the environment both by the Company Assessing water shortage risk in the operating locations based on the data of World Resources Institute's Aqueduct Water Risk Atlas to develop plans and policies to prevent the impacts on the environment and communities in the operational areas and establish community collaboration in managing such risk Organizing a project to reduce water utilization in the production process, reuse water, and separate surface water to prevent contamination with wastewater development activities based on the local government's regulations and relevant international standards such as the UN's Sustainable Development Goals (SDGs).
+- Announcing the Water Policy to define the scope and objectives of the Company's water management, including collection and reporting of water utilization data - Measuring water quality before discharge into the environment both by the Company and external entities - Assessing water shortage risk in the operating locations based on the data of World Resources Institute's Aqueduct Water Risk Atlas to develop plans and policies to prevent the impacts on the environment and communities in the operational areas and establish community collaboration in managing such risk - Organizing a project to reduce water utilization in the production process, reuse water, and separate surface water to prevent contamination with wastewater development activities based on the local government's regulations and relevant international standards such as the UN's Sustainable Development Goals (SDGs).
 Working with its stakeholders, the Company has carried out community development activities in six key areas: economy, education, hygiene and primary health care, environmental conservation, social and cultural promotion, and infrastructure development.
-Moreover, the Company has adopted the social return on investment (SROI) framework in measuring the social impacts of its community development projects to maximize the efficiency of its work towards the Sustainability Policy's goals.
+Moreover, the Company has adopted the social return on investment (SROI) framework in measuring the social impacts of its community development projects to maximize the efficiency of its work toward the Sustainability Policy's goals.